raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- task ---

 Gently start turning the filter clockwise using just your fingers, so that the filter screws down into the high-quality camera sensor.
-Take care not to touch the glass part of the lens and leave greasy fingerprints!
+Take care not to touch the glass part of the lens and leave greasy fingerprints.

 ![Photo of the high-quality camera sensor with the red filter being turned by hand.](images/filter_fingers.JPG)